-“F” grade = 9 points or less
+“E” grade = 9 points or less

-An incomplete grade will be given if all (3) assignments are not completed within (1) year.
+"NC" (No Credit) grade will be given if all (3) assignments are not completed within (1) year.

 Earn 3 graduate level quarter credits offered through Seattle Pacific University, an accredited university.
 Additional $180 fee, payable to SPU.
 You must register with SPU first to earn graduate credit.

 Students also have the option of earning 30 Clock Hours.
-(Other known terms include, but are not limited to, Professional Development Hours, Professional Development Points, Continuing Education Units, Professional Development Units or your school districts equivalent language for clock hours earned.)
+Other known terms include, but are not limited to, Professional Development Hours, Professional Development Points, Continuing Education Units, Professional Development Units or your school district's equivalent language for clock hours earned.

 A Certificate of Completion will be provided once coursework is reviewed and graded.

 Note: WA State Educators have the option of earning 30 Clock Hours offered through ESD 112.
 Educator is responsible for the $3 per clock hour fee.
-ESD clock hour claim code will be forwarded to you once the course is complete.
+ESD clock hour claim code will be forwarded to you once the course is completed.